-The corporate governance structure of Enel complies with the principles set forth in the Corporate Governance Code for listed companies(1) (the "Corporate Governance Code") adopted by the Company.
+The corporate governance structure of Enel complies with the principles set forth in the Corporate Governance Code for listed companies(1) (the "Corporate Governance Code"), as last amended in July 2015, adopted by the Company.
 The aforementioned corporate governance structure is also inspired by CONSOB's recommendations on this matter and, more generally, international best practice.